getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 ```sh
 $ sentry-cli releases files <release_name> upload-sourcemaps --ext ts --ext map /path/to/files
 ```

-{% capture __alert_content -%}
-Unfortunately, it can be quite challenging to ensure that source maps are actually valid and uploaded correctly.
-To ensure that everything is working as intended, you can add the `--validate` flag when uploading source maps.
-It attempts to parse the source maps and verify source references locally.
-Note that this flag might produce false positives if you have references to external source maps.
-{%- endcapture -%}
-{%- include components/alert.html
-  title="Validating source maps with Sentry CLI" content=__alert_content
-%}

 Until now, the release is in a draft state (“_unreleased_”).
 Once all source maps have been uploaded and your app has been published successfully, finalize the release with the following command: